synqing/K1.node1/docs/Lightshow.Pattern/LIGHTSHOW_PATTERN_HISTORY.md

 - Purpose: Provide a complete historical, technical, and troubleshooting record for K1 light show patterns across Phase 1 (`K1.reinvented`) and Phase 2 (`K1.node1`).
 - Audience: Agents and engineers implementing, debugging, or modifying light show patterns.
+- Canonical reference: **SensoryBridge** is the primary behavioral baseline for visual feel and pattern dynamics.
+Emotiscope is treated as a secondary technical reference (for algorithms and audio details) when SensoryBridge does not define behavior.
 - Key constraints: No global ambient overlay in Phase 2; center-origin symmetry; color pipeline owns global brightness; tempo-driven modes must use tempo signals.
-- Outcomes: Faster diagnosis of pattern regressions, consistent implementation decisions, and clear parity with Emotiscope/SensoryBridge behavior.
+- Outcomes: Faster diagnosis of pattern regressions, consistent implementation decisions, and clear parity with the SensoryBridge product, with Emotiscope used only as a comparative reference where needed.

 ## Table of Contents